matanwrites/ViewState/README.md

 ## Motivation

-Example project for "mode your use case" post: https://medium.com/@mathieutan/modelize-your-use-cases-as-view-states-7bd61ac77ed0
+Example project for "Model your use case as view states" post: https://medium.com/@mathieutan/modelize-your-use-cases-as-view-states-7bd61ac77ed0